 ricotta cheese recipe

-If you’ve never made Homemade Ricotta Cheese before, you need to stop reading this right now and go to your refrigerator or your local market and grab whole milk, heavy cream, quality white wine vinegar, and a pinch of kosher salt.
-Snag some cheesecloth too, you can find that in the baking aisle.
-That’s all you’ll need.
-Come back when you have everything, I’ll wait right here….
+If you’ve never made Homemade Ricotta Cheese before, you need to stop reading this right now and go to your refrigerator or your local market and grab whole milk (make sure it isn’t ultra pasteurized), heavy cream, quality white wine or cider vinegar (or lemons), and fine sea salt.
+Snag some cheesecloth too, I’ve linked it for you – but you can usually find it in the baking aisle at your local market.
+Come back when you have everything, I’ll be right here….

-Once you’ve made your own ricotta cheese, you’ll saunter by the imposters in the dairy aisle with a well-deserved swag.
-You will never want a supermarket brand again.
-Homemade ricotta cheese is far superior in quality and taste.
+Once you’ve made your own ricotta cheese, you’ll saunter by the impostors in the dairy aisle with a well-deserved swag.

 ricotta cheese